Kayla Moody Opts To Go Braless Underneath A Soaking Wet White Top, Asks ‘Who’s Ready To Have Some Fun’

 Kayla Moody gave her 753,000-plus Instagram followers something to talk about on Sunday morning when she shared a racy new snap that sent temperatures soaring on her page.
 The model left little to the imagination in a soaking wet white top while asking which of her fans were “ready to have some fun.”

-The blond went full bombshell in the steamy Instagram shot as she posed outside in a large field that was covered in vibrant green grass.
-A tall tree sat just a short distance behind her, providing some shade to Kayla as she posed for the camera, though an ample amount of the golden sunlight still peeked through.
+The blond went full bombshell mode in the steamy Instagram shot as she posed outside in a large field that was covered in vibrant green grass.
+A tall tree sat just a short distance behind her, providing some shade for Kayla as she posed for the camera, though an ample amount of the golden sunlight still peeked through.

-Kayla stood in profile to the lens, giving it the perfect view of her curvaceous hourglass physique.
+Kayla stood mostly in profile to the lens, giving viewers the perfect view of her hourglass physique.
 She appeared to have just been sprayed down with water, as her bronzed figure was completely drenched.
-Her scandalous ensemble was sopping wet as well, leaving her already-scandalous white tank top completely see-through for a display that certainly pushed the limits of the social media platform.
-Its sheer nature exposed her braless chest, which nearly spilled out of its wide armholes for an NSFW display of sideboob that proved hard to be ignored.
-The bottom hem was gathered up to the middle of her torso, showcased her taut tummy as well.
+Her scandalous ensemble was sopping wet as well, leaving her already scandalous white tank top completely see-through for a display that certainly pushed the limits of the social media platform.
+The top’s sheer fabric exposed her braless chest, which nearly spilled out of the wide armholes for an NSFW display of sideboob.
+The bottom hem was gathered up to the middle of her torso, showcasing her taut tummy as well.

 On her lower half, Kayla sported a pair of impossibly tiny Daisy Dukes that made for quite a sight themselves.
 The tattered number hit just to her upper thighs and boasted a cheeky style that teased a glimpse of her pert derriere.
 Meanwhile, its waistband sat low on her hips, drawing further attention to her flat midsection and abs.